 Skip to content

-Debug a multi core application
+Debug a multicore MSDK application

 The multi-core architecture of the MAX32xxx and MAX78xxx microcontrollers requires secondary images contained within the image for the primary core.
-This means only a single image is required to boot and run a mulit-core microcontroller.
+This means only a single image is required to boot and run a multi-core microcontroller.

 The secondary core is enabled with a code sequence on the primary core.
 Debugging the secondary core is available after MXC_SYS_RISCVRun() has been called on the primary core.